 3. Plan for contrast

-Consider, though, that too many contrasting colors can distract from your photo.
+Some companies prefer black and white headshots.
+If there's a possibility your headshot might be black and white, consider planning for contrast and tonality to add visual interest to your photo.
+For example, a bright white shirt with a navy blazer and a purple tie might offer dimension, even in a black and white photo.
 You can plan for a mix of tonality while keeping hues in the same color family.
 Tone refers to the lightness or saturation of a color, while hue suggests the warmth or coolness of a shade in a given color palette.

 5. Accessorize thoughtfully

 The goal of a headshot is to focus attention on your face, so it might be best to opt for minimal accessories.
 Aim for one or two accessories at best.
 If you wear glasses that reflect light, plan to remove the lenses for the photo or bring a spare pair without lenses to minimize glare.
 Style your hair and makeup as you usually might when entering a work environment.